kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

     - [Previous sidecar KEP ](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/753-sidecar-containers)
     - [Sidecar use cases doc](https://docs.google.com/document/d/1Drw9C_Ljpcr4X9UPLvms1fn8uMRnTfJLb-xipgX4C1M/edit#)

-There have been various proposals on sidecar containers but due to the complexity with API, kubelet code changes and various other dependecies none of the proposal could get a consenus.
+There have been various proposals on sidecar containers but due to the complexity with API, kubelet code changes and various other dependencies none of the proposal could get a consensus.

-This proposal is taking one step at time without involving api and major code changes.
 <!--
 What other approaches did you consider, and why did you rule them out?
 These do not need to be as detailed as the proposal, but should include enough